iewaij/data-analytics-bank-marketing/docs/content/03_data_preparation.md

 4. Tune the estimator by optimising model's performance on the train and validation set using `benchmark(data, preprocessor, clf)` or `scikit-learn`'s grid search functions;
 5. Output the model's final performance on the test set using `benchmark(data, preprocessor, clf)`.

-Such workflow will be extensively reflected in the following chapters.
+Such a workflow will be extensively reflected in the following chapters.